huggingface/datasets/datasets/covid_qa/README.md

 ## Additional Information

-The listed authors are maintaining/supporting the dataset.
+The listed authors in the homepage are maintaining/supporting the dataset.

 ### Dataset Curators